General

 How much does Dargo cost?

 Hardware: one-time purchase, $499 for the 4 GB / 256 GB config, $599 for 8 GB / 512 GB, plus a wider RAM × SSD matrix on the Store page.
 BYOD: $0 upfront if you bring your own Linux box (1 free slot; $19 per extra slot).
+For a side-by-side breakdown of every difference between Hardware and BYOD, see the How it compares section on the BYOD page.

 Are there monthly fees or subscriptions?